Duke-GCB/ElucidatorRestart/README.md

 ### Setup for target machine
 - Setup a user to be used when connecting.
-- Add targetserver/authorized_keys to this users's .ssh directory.
+- Add targetserver/authorized_keys to this users's .ssh directory (after filling in TODO).
 - Create /opt/elrestart/ directory with appropriate permissions.
 - Put targetserver/elrestart.sh in /opt/elrestart/ this is the ssh forced command that is run by the docker webserver.
 - As root (since that user has permissions to restart the service) add a cron job.